Across the rec

 You'll find our current, self-built compost containers in the corner between the Kitchener Road and Somerset Road entrances, behind the dead hedge.
 To date we've used these mainly to collect and break down fallen leaves.
 A recent visit to the experts at Aldermoor Community Farm confirmed we're on the right track here, while providing useful tips for future, such as layering leaves with limited amounts of grass cuttings.

-Subject to confirmation, in 2026 the Group is likely to be meeting on alternating Saturdays (1st, 3rd and 5th weekends) and Sundays (2nd & 4th weekends), 10.30-12.30, subject to confirmation, and weather permitting.
+In 2026 the Gardeners are again meeting on alternate Saturdays (1st, 3rd and 5th weekends) and Sundays (2nd & 4th weekends), 10.30-12.30, weather permitting.
+You can find the schedule here.
 There's also usually time to sit down with a well-deserved cuppa and sometimes a biscuit or two!

 If you have questions or would like more information about joining this wonderful team, please get in touch through info.friendsofportswoodrec@gmail.com , and we'll pass your message on to our gardening co-ordinator.